Message from the Executive Officer

 our ESG promotion structure

 We have designated the realization of a sustainable society through business operations and increased corporate value as requirements in our ESG management.
-We have established the ESG Promotion Office as an organization charged with spreading our mindset toward ESG management throughout SoftBank Corp. and our group companies, and in response to the expectations and requests of a wide range of stakeholders, we also established the ESG Promotion Committee as an advisory body to the Board of Directors.
-Junichi Miyakawa, our President & CEO, serves as the SoftBank Corp. group's Chief ESG Officer and assumes the lead role, while I am responsible for promoting ESG group-wide as the Executive Officer in Charge of ESG Promotion.
+We have established the ESG Promotion Office as an organization charged with spreading our mindset toward ESG management throughout SoftBank Corp. and our group companies.
+Also, in response to the expectations and requests of a wide range of stakeholders, we established the ESG Promotion Committee as an advisory body to the Board of Directors.
+Junichi Miyakawa, our President & CEO, serves as the Chief ESG Officer, while I am responsible for promoting ESG group-wide as the Executive Officer in Charge of ESG Promotion.

 Initiatives related to climate change and